 Unfortunately, strict adherence to religion is known to lead to conflict and can make one group of people socially isolated.
 Due to that, secularization started to emerge where people wanted to weaken the influence of religion and the church on politics and on the society.
 Nowadays, people try to seek information and answers from scientific sources rather than miraculous thinking or religious explanations.

 Governments are an essential part of the social institution.
 They are responsible for setting rules and enforcing them to define how every one of us can integrate in the society.
-They help us by regulating the society and preventing crime.
+Legal institutes help us by regulating the society and preventing crime as they enforce the law and policy

 While the government can affect people and their interactions with each other, people can also influence the government by applying democracy.
 In a democratic setting, people can be part of the government and can affect the government’s decisions, goals and expectations.